enyojs/enyo-docs/developer-guide/getting-started/controls.md

 DOM-like.

-As with all events, the first argument sent to the event handler is the `inSender` object, the Enyo control that generated the event.
+As with all events, the first argument sent to the event handler is the `sender` object, the Enyo control that generated the event.
 DOM and DOM-like events pass the event object as the second argument.

 Since DOM and DOM-like events bubble up through the DOM, they may be handled by